-We're getting ready to negotiate the Te Whatu Ora / NZNO Collective Agreement in 2024.
+The Te Whatu Ora / NZNO Collective Agreement negotiations are underway.

 We need safe staffing in health care.